MIDA-group/CrossModal_ImgRetrieval/README.md

 ##### Other steps we used for comparisons

-1. **Creating pix2pix or cycleGAN fakes**: you can use the code available from the same repository as [CoMIR code](https://github.com/MIDA-group/CoMIR).
+1. **Creating pix2pix or cycleGAN fakes**: you can use the code available from the same repository as [CycleGAN and pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 Again, save the folder with newly created fakes as a new modality folder inside the data folder.

 2. **Extracting SIFT features:** Run the *compute_sift.py* script via fiji.
 This is done by running the following command in the command line: